 Autumn at Sudbury Hall and The National Trust Museum of Childhood

 During the summer months, thanks to the lake, Sudbury is a wildlife hotspot but as the birds begin to head off to sunnier climates, an atmosphere of calm decends.
 Here at Sudbury we're lucky enough to get beautiful starling murmurations in the early evening which really are truly spectacular.
 If you're taking a peaceful stroll around the grounds, you may be lucky enough to see this wonder of nature for yourself.

 Fancy a walk?

-Why not pick up one of our new village trails from visitor reception and explore what would once have been the beating heart of Sudbury Estate.
+Why not pick up one of our new village trail maps from visitor reception and explore what would once have been the beating heart of Sudbury Estate.
 Follow the trail and learn about the history and uses of the buildings and features along the way.